-On 28 July 2016, the Board of Directors approved a number of actions relating to the internal control and risk management functions within Eni's organisational structure.
-First, the Integrated Risk Management Function, which is responsible for supporting Eni's management in the detection and monitoring of the top risks facing the Company, was placed under the direct control of the Chief Executive Officer.
-This function previously reported to the Chief Financial & Risk Management Officer.
-Second, Eni established an Integrated Compliance Department, which is responsible for overseeing matters of legal compliance (including, for example, corporate liability, the Code of Ethics and anti-bribery, antitrust, privacy, consumer protection and financial regulations).
-Finally, Versalis, which previously reported to the Chief Refining & Marketing and Chemicals Officer, now reports directly to Chief Executive Officer.
+on 28 July 2016, the Board of Directors approved that the Integrated Risk Management Function, which is responsible for supporting Eni's management in the detection and monitoring of the top risks facing the Company, was placed under the direct control of the Chief Executive Officer (this function previously reported to the Chief Financial & Risk Management Officer) and established an Integrated Compliance Department, which is responsible for overseeing matters of legal compliance (including, for example, corporate liability, the Code of Ethics and anti-bribery, antitrust, privacy, consumer protection and financial regulations). on 12 September 2016, the Integrated Compliance Department was placed under the direct control of the Chief Executive Officer.